6 min readVarun Gandhi

 Pull keywords directly from the JD.
 If it says "state management", include that phrase plus the specific tool (Redux, Zustand, Jotai).
 If it mentions "server-side rendering", include that and Next.js if applicable.

-Frontend Developer Bullet Points That Score Well
+Action-Oriented Frontend Developer Bullet Points That Pass ATS

 Weak: Built React components and integrated with backend APIs.